garethltm/obsibrain/INFOSYS303 - Solutions Architecture/Enterprise Architecture (EA).md

 	4. analyze varied sources of information to solve unplanned or foreseeable problems in enterprise landscapes
 2. An awareness of industry-relevant technologies and the competence to demonstrate, in clear terms, how a proposed service would impact a company
-3. The influence to implement enterprise-wide [[AGILE]] methologies to accelerate product deployments
+3. The influence to implement enterprise-wide [[AGILE]] methologies to accelerate product deployments & connect siloed organizational groups
+4. A clear survey of an enterprise to extend data-driven findings